-The answer to this question is – it depends.
+The answer to this question is (like most business questions) – it depends.
 Partly it depends on the nature of your business, your goals and expectations, and whether your customers are using digital channels for any reason at all.

 The planning hierarchy usually looks a bit like this:

-1) Business plan – all aspects of your business, projections, competitor analysis, benchmarking, goals, financial analysis and budgets.
+1) Business plan - this includes all aspects of your business, projections, competitor analysis, SWOT analysis benchmarking, goals, financial analysis and budgets.

-2) Marketing plan – everything marketing related: online and offline, traditional media (radio, tv, print ads), events, print collateral, PR/comms, client events, trade events, packaging, branding and more.
+2) Marketing plan - encompasssing everything marketing related: online and offline, traditional media (radio, TV, print ads), events, print collateral, PR and comms, client events, trade events, packaging, branding and more.

-3) Digital strategy – focuses on the online/digital, and should be part of the marketing plan (if you have one), helping to leverage your overall marketing spend (e.g. reinforcing your offline campaigns by ensuring content across your website and social channels is relevant and helps towards conversions), including your website, mobile apps, online content creation and more.
+3) Digital strategy – this focuses on digital specifically, and should be part of the marketing plan (if you have one), helping to leverage your overall marketing spend.
+For example, this could be reinforcing your offline campaigns by ensuring contennt across your website and social channels is relevant and helps conversions.
+This includes consideration of your full digital ecosystem and how all of the elements work together, including your website, email marketing, mobile apps, online content creation, social media, and more.

-4) Social media strategy – a sub-set of your digital strategy, reinforcing your brand messages, running targeted campaigns, building relationships and loyalty among your customer base, providing insights into your business and team, sharing relevant and useful information to your existing and potential customers.
+4) Social media strategy – a sub-set of your digital strategy, a social media strategy includes reinforcing your brand messages, running targeted campaigns, building relationships and loyalty among your customer base, providing insights into your business and team, sharing relevant and useful information to your existing and potential customers.